Is the microphone good? Yes, really good! I’ve been using the Fifine K690 microphone for 5 years and it has served me well over the years!

 I saw this microphone on sale back then so I decided to try it out, and I really wasn’t disappointed!

-The Fifine K690 USB microphone features 4 polar patterns, making it suitable for various scenarios such as: podcasts, recording vocals (singing), recording instruments, face-to-face interviews, conference calls and ASMR.
+The Fifine K690 USB microphone features 4 polar patterns, making it suitable for various scenarios such as: podcasts, recording vocals (singing), voiceovers, recording instruments, gaming, streaming (e.g. Twitch), content creation, face-to-face interviews, conference calls and ASMR.

 The 4 polar patterns (modes) on the Fifine K690 are: Stereo, Omnidirectional, Cardioid and Bidirectional.